A subdued Zimbabwe set for Mnangagwa’s inauguration, again

 The 75-year-old Mnangagwa, who took power from his mentor Mugabe with the military’s help in November, said “my door is open and my arms are outstretched” to main opposition leader Nelson Chamisa after the Constitutional Court on Friday rejected opposition claims of vote-rigging and upheld the president’s narrow July 30 victory.

-“It is time to move forward together,” said Mnangagwa, who has promised democratic and economic reforms.
+“It is time to move forward together,” said Mnangagwa, who has promised democratic and economic reforms after Mugabe’s 37-year rule.

 Most Read Nation & World Stories